 Take them to church!
-Sister Act pulled back the curtain on what it’s like to be a nun — and gave life to a musical film with impact that’s lasted nearly 30 years.
+Sister Act pulled back the curtain on what it’s like to be a nun — and gave life to a musical film with impact that’s lasted 30-plus years.

 Whoopi Goldberg made nun life seem cool when she starred as Deloris Van Cartier, a lounge singer who joins a convent after being placed in witness protection in the 1992 film.